How to Start a Vending Machine Business in 6 Steps

 You don’t necessarily need tons of capital on hand to start a vending machine business that makes money.
 But if you need a little help, you can shoot for an equipment financing loan.
 The terms of these loans depend on the value of your equipment, which also acts as collateral in case you default on your loan payments.

-With a location selected, machine purchased, and placement terms taken care of, you’re on your way to starting a vending machine business—now it’s time to focus on making the business profitable.
+With a location selected, machine purchased, and placement terms taken care of, you’re ready to start a vending machine business—now it’s time to focus on making the business profitable.

 Depending on the technology in your machine, your vending equipment may come pre-programmed with management software, which you can use to streamline operations, record inventory, and track revenue.

 But most standard machines require you to manually manage your inventory, which might be doable if you own just a couple of vending machines.
-Once you have 5 to 10 separate vending machines, it’s probably a good idea to invest in a vending management system to help you stay on top of your inventory remotely.
+Once you have five to 10 separate vending machines, though, it’s probably a good idea to invest in a vending management system to help you stay on top of your inventory remotely.
+VMS software allows you to remotely manage your vending machines from an internet-enabled device.
+Most VMS systems provide real-time inventory updates and reporting tools.

 Like many location-based businesses, vending operators are often dependent on word-of-mouth referrals and in-person connections.
 Foster relationships with business owners, look up your state’s vending association, or join local networking groups for entrepreneurs.